-A clinically integrated network (CIN) is a formal group of healthcare providers working together to deliver efficient, affordable, coordinated care to patients.
-CINs share many similarities with accountable care organizations (ACOs) in that both are characterized by a network of physicians, hospitals, and other healthcare providers voluntarily working together to improve care and lower costs.
+Accountable care organizations and clinically integrated networks are similar in that they are both characterized by a network of physicians, hospitals, and other healthcare providers voluntarily working together to improve care at lower costs.

 Why are clinically integrated networks important in healthcare?

 Because of their commitment to communication and care coordination, CINs also help to improve documentation, quality performance, and physician accountability.
-With an increasing number of value-based contracts, these things help to ensure that providers maintain excellent care quality and risk no decrease in payer reimbursements.
+With an increasing number of value-based contracts, these things help to ensure the providers maintain excellent care quality and risk no decrease in payor reimbursements.